jiaxinnny/Bullying-Prediction-ML-FYP/README.md

-# Bullying Risk-Prediction Using Machine Learning
+# Bullying Risk-Prediction System Using Machine Learning
-This project using Python programming language to analyze Bullying dataset and predict bullying risk among adolescent stduents.
+This project used Python programming language to analyze Bullying dataset and predict bullying risk among adolescent stduents.

-## Overview
+## 📖 Overview
 Main component in this project:
-1. Understanding, Pre-processing, and Model Training (Pre-processing & Build Model.ipynb)
+1. Understanding, Pre-processing, and Model Training ***(Pre-processing & Build Model.ipynb)***
-   - This step performs data understanding, data cleaning, data pre-processing, model building and model comparison.
-Model includes Logistic Regression, Random Forest, SVM, and XGBoost.
+   - This step used Python programming language to perform data understanding, data cleaning, data pre-processing, model building and model comparison.
+Models including Logistic Regression, Random Forest, SVM, and XGBoost.
 The best model after comparison is XGBoost with 84% accuracy.

-3. Bullying Prediction System (Bullying Prediction System.py)
+2. Bullying Prediction System ***(Bullying Prediction System.py)***
    - Used Streamlit and the best-performing model (XGBoost) to built a predictive system with simple interface.
-The system is to predict whetehr a student having risk on being bullied and will provide recommendation to avoid being bullied.
+The system is to predict whetehr a student having risk on being bullied and will provide different recommendations to avoid being bullied.

+### Target Users : Student, Parent, Educator

+## Technologies
+* Python & Streamlit framework
+* Methodology - CRISP-DM
+* Machine Learning Models - Logistic Regression, Random Forest, SVM, XGBoost